Former deputy chief executive of GFH Capital ordered to pay $6m to company's Bahraini owners

 A separate civil case, in which GFH is seeking $5m in damages plus legal and other costs, is ongoing.

 Haigh, now 40, rose to prominence in November 2012 when he led GFH Capital’s purchase and subsequent short-lived ownership of English football club Leeds United.
-GFH sold a controlling stake in the tier-two club to Italian Massimo Cellino just 16 months later, finally exiting its remaining holding in September 2016.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+GFH sold a controlling stake in the tier-two club to Italian Massimo Cellino just 16 months later, finally exiting its remaining holding in September 2016.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.